EmbarkStudios/rust-ecosystem/README.md

 We're actively looking to collaborate with developers on the areas discussed in this repository.
 If you're interested in working on a specific issue or idea highlighted here, please reach out to us at [`opensource@embark-studios.com`](mailto:opensource@embark-studios.com) to discuss contracting opportunities or sponsorship.

-We are also [hiring](https://embark.games/jobs/) for full-time positions in Stockholm!
+We are also [hiring](https://embark.games/jobs/) for full-time positions remotely within Europe or on-site in Stockholm!

 Let's go! 🚀